davekirby/EFFProject/notes/implement GP engine - 5 sp.md

 Also added min and average size statistics so I can see what effect it has.
 I should surface the hyperparameters for controlling it to init method.

+## replacing worst performers.
+I have added code to replace the N worst performing individuals with newly generated ones to prevent loss of diversity.
+It seems to work well for keeping a range of ruleset sizes - before it was rapidly converging to a single size.
+This happens if you randomly select values from a small range with replacement.
+Also with tournament selection of k individuals the worst k-1 individuals will never get selected and the kth worst is highly unlikely to.
+The only cost is computing the fitness of the new individuals.